jhvanderschee/jekyllcodex/_without-plugin/reading-time-indicator.md

 ### How it works

 To display the reading time of an article, the code below is used.
-This script assumes the reader reads 180 words per minute.

 [expand]